andrewacashner/hearingfaithms/chapters/chapter-2.md

 Each choir's entrances become more emphatic, repeating tones in simple triads, and Irízar adds more offbeat accents and syncopations, particularly for *no se den por sentidos los sentidos* in mm.
 32--53.
-The estribillo builds to a climactic *peroratio* with the voices breaking into imitative texture in descending melodic lines.
+The estribillo builds to a climactic *peroratio* (the rousing conclusion of an oration) with the voices breaking into imitative texture in descending melodic lines.

 The distinguishing stylistic characteristics of the setting suggest that Irízar is evoking a musical battle topic, a style one may find in *batallas* for organ